sparxit/Swift-otp-View/README.md

 pod repo update

 Usage
-Once you have integrated the IOSOTPView into your project, you can start using it in your code.
+Once you have integrated the Swift-otp-View into your project, you can start using it in your code.

 Import the Swift-otp-View module into your Swift file: import Swift-otp-View